 - With a permanent marker, write the product name and the expiration date on the lid in case the label comes off.
 Covering this with a piece of clear adhesive tape will help keep it from being rubbed off as well. (see photo) - c) No real need to rotate long-term storage foods (25 years+).
 Use the above marking system on these items, too. - 16) Make a habit of keeping your vehicle gas tank above the half-tank mark.
 In many vehicles, the gas gauge does not accurately measure the actual quantity of fuel.
-You may need to estimate the half-tank point based on fuel capacity and miles per gallon. - a) Monitor your mileage for "around-town" as well as "on the open road"; this will help when you need to estimate possible travel distances with your in-tank fuel. - b) Estimate the distance you could go in an emergency with just a half-tank of fuel (assuming no additional fuel is available and roads will be crowded).
+You may need to estimate the half-tank point based on fuel capacity and miles per gallon. - a) Monitor your mileage for "around-town" as well as "on the open road"; this will help when you need to estimate possible travel distances with your in-tank fuel. - b) Estimate the distance you could go in an emergency with just a half-tank of fuel (assuming no additional fuel is available, and roads will be crowded).
 On a map, draw a radius to indicate the potential extent of travel on a half-tank of fuel. - c) Hide a reserve of cash (in \$5 and \$10 bills) in your vehicle for emergency use only.
 In a crisis, gas will likely cost more! - d) Exercise caution if you choose to store a reserve of fuel for your vehicle.
 Using a fuel stabilizer is recommended for stored fuel.
 Store it in an "approved" container in a well-ventilated area.
 NEVER store volatile fuels in your home! - 17) Build a Basic Tool Kit.
-Use a heavy-duty canvas bag, metal or plastic bucket, or commercially purchased tool box.
+Use a heavy-duty canvas bag, metal or plastic bucket, or commercially purchased toolbox.
 As a family, decide what kind of tools you need to put in the kit.
 Watch for good tools at yard sales, second-hand stores, or special sales.
-Set a budget and try to see how much you can purchase for only ??? (\$20, \$30, \$40...).
-[See suggestions under "Preparation Categories."] - Talk about how different tools are used, and find ways to practice with them.
-This is especially necessary for older children or others unfamiliar with tools. - 18) Accumulate special "Shelter-in-Place" items: several large HD tarps; roll of 4-6 mil plastic sheeting; rolls of duct tape; staple gun & staples; multi-purpose all-weather caulk and caulking gun; HD plastic packaging tape; camping stove with fuel for at least one week (use in a well ventilated area only!); flashlights and battery lanterns (with extra batteries); buckets; sand bags (store empty bags; fill with sand from outdoor play area, beach, or sand pile if/when needed); 100' of 550 paracord (w/ 7 internal strands); etc. - a) Consider reasons you might need to shelter-inplace: airborne pandemic or toxic chemicals, local catastrophe, serious air pollution, civil unrest, active shooter, etc.

-b) Talk about how you could seal-off your home to prevent outside air from entering (around doors and windows, furnace intake, chimney, bathroom and kitchen
+Set a budget and try to see how much you can purchase for only??? (\$20, \$30, \$40...).
+[See suggestions under "Preparation Categories."] - Talk about how different tools are used and find ways to practice with them.
+This is especially necessary for older children or others unfamiliar with tools. - 18) Accumulate special "Shelter-in-Place" items: several large HD tarps; a 10' x 20' roll of 4-6 mil plastic sheeting; rolls of duct tape; staple gun & staples; multipurpose all-weather caulk and caulking gun; epoxy adhesive; electrical tape; HD plastic packaging tape; camping stove with fuel for at least one week (use in a well ventilated area only!); flashlights and battery lanterns (with extra batteries); buckets; sand bags (store empty bags; fill with sand from outdoor play area, beach, or sand pile if/when needed); 100' of 550 paracord (w/ 7 internal strands); 100' of 1⁄2" rope, etc. - a) Consider reasons you might need to shelter-inplace: airborne or person-to-person pandemic, toxic chemicals, local catastrophe, serious air pollution, civil unrest, active shooter, etc. - b) Talk about how you could seal your home to prevent outside air from entering (around doors and windows, furnace intake, chimney, bathroom and kitchen power vents, air vents to basement/crawlspace, etc.), or sealing-off (to isolate) certain parts of the home; reinforcing windows to reduce break damage; etc.